search

 ACCOMMODATION

-For the comfort of our participants and based on feedback received last year, the hotel for this year's programme has been upgraded to the Flemings Selection Hotel Frankfurt-City (www.flemings-hotels.com/en/frankfurt-city-selection-hotel), which is a hotel that the Frankfurt School usually works with.
+Accommodation will be provided from 2 – 8 June 2024 in single occupancy rooms at the Flemings Selection Hotel Frankfurt-City, which is a 4-star hotel conveniently located in the heart of the city within walking distance to shops and restaurants, as well as public transportation.
 It is situated directly at the Eschenheimer Tor in the city center of Frankfurt.
 From here, all of the city‘s hotspots can be reached easily on foot including the main shopping mile "Zeil“, the banking district and the Römer city hall.
 The “Hauptwache” S-Bahn and U-Bahn train station is only about a three-minute walk away.

 REGISTER NOW